 Start off with making the jars look attractive by painting it with chalkboard paint.
 One way to do that would be to use tape.
 Carve a design on the tape for example a heart and put it on the jars.
 After which you can start painting the rest of the jar with your desired color.
 Once finished peel off the tape to reveal the cut out shape you have made.
 Simple, easy yet the effects are great.

-Other options include recycled fabric, recycled jars and even newspaper arranged in an artistic collage will fit in well with the candle holder design.
-To make the fabric or newspaper stay in place, use lace, measured correctly to hold them.
+Other options include recycled fabric or jars, even newspaper arranged in an artistic collage will fit in well with the candle holder design.
+To make the fabric or newspaper stay in place, use lace, measure correctly to hold them.
 Glue the ends of the lace to the jar and wrap it round twice to secure it.

 Not only that but you can also make lanterns out of Mason jar candle holders.
 All you need to do would be to make a hole in the center of the lid so that the wick can go through it.
 Be careful not cut the hole too big or else the wick will not fit.
 These Mason jar lanterns can be a perfect piece for your terraces.

 This is another candle holder technique that you can also do yourself.
-This style lets you create candle holders with a warm and unique touch as well as making it in various consistencies.
-However you may think that using wood as a candle holder might not be a good idea since wood doesn’t do well when placed close to fire.
-Then again wood does look elegant and beautiful when you only use it as a decoration piece or a place where you store the candles.
+This style lets you create candle holders with a warm and unique touch as well as making them in various consistencies.
+However you may think that using wood as a candle holder might not be a good idea.
+It seams unsafe when they are close to fire.
+But it does look elegant and beautiful when you only use it as a decoration piece.
 Basically you are simply crafting from a block of wood that has five small holes for the candles to fit in.

 Even though you are using a block of wood, the design is very compact and you will be surprised how easy it is to find a spot where you can place the decor.
 There are plenty of ways where you can slice up the wood into the size you see fit for the candles.
 You can use a big square block with five small holes for five thin candles.